SeppPenner/nodebb-docker-dev/README.md

 # nodebb-docker-dev

-A docker chain of Nginx, NodeBB, Redis based on [Alpine Linux](http://www.alpinelinux.org) for mainly developments and small standalone service.
+A docker chain of Nginx, NodeBB, MongoDB, Redis based on [Alpine Linux](http://www.alpinelinux.org) for mainly developments and small standalone service.

 ## Introduction